270aldo/ngx-genesis-chat/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Mobile strategy

+See [docs/mobile-strategy.md](docs/mobile-strategy.md) for a discussion on using React Native or converting the web app to a PWA as a first step toward native apps.